Title IX & Non-Discrimination

-Cairn University is committed to a safe learning environment where relationships among community members are free from discrimination, harassment and all forms of sexual misconduct.
+Cairn University is committed to a safe learning and working environment where relationships among community members are free from any form of discrimination, harassment, and sexual misconduct.

 Cairn will not tolerate sexual harassment, sexual assault, sexual violence, domestic violence, dating violence, or stalking (collectively “Sexual Misconduct”) University officials will take seriously any report of sexual misconduct and take immediate steps to investigate, prevent its recurrence, address its effects, and prohibit retaliation.

 Report Discrimination or Sexual Harassment

 Sexual misconduct includes sexual harassment and sexual assault.
 Sexual harassment is any sexually based unwelcome verbal, non-verbal, or physical conduct of a sexual nature and can include unwelcome sexual advances, requests for sexual favors, and other conduct of a sexual nature.
 Sexual misconduct also includes sexual assault, dating violence, domestic violence, or stalking as defined in the Violence against Women Act (VAWA).

 Discriminatory conduct is detrimental action based on an individual’s sex, race, color, age, national or ethnic origin, or disability that is so severe, persistent, or objectionably offensive that it unreasonably interferes with or limits an individual’s ability to participate in or benefit from the University’s employment and/or educational program or activities.

 Report online or by contacting the Title IX Coordinator.
 Reports can be made anonymously.

 The provision of a safe campus depends on community members living in deference and respect to one another and the willingness of community members to report concerns, suspicious behaviors, and criminal activity.
 Cairn utilizes the same investigative process for complaints made about discriminatory conduct as it does sexual misconduct.